All Episodes

 And you just heard Clarence Page basically say that the Tea Party wants to take money out of the private sector.

-And he means by that the Tea Party is for spending cuts.
+And he means by that, the Tea Party is for spending cuts.

 Money in the private sector equals government spending.

-I know it's unfathomable, uh, Snerdley.
+I know it's unfathomable, Snerdley.

 That's what he believes.

-We just learned today with government numbers that the gross domestic product was far worse in the last two and a half years than what we have been told.
+But haven't we just found out, we just learned today with government numbers that the gross domestic product was far worse in the last two and a half years than what we have been told.

 The GDP has been revised down hugely.